-- If you choose to do research with a Research Mentor from another a department outside CNR, you must also identify a CNR Faculty Sponsor in your home department in CNR.
+If you choose to do research with a faculty mentor from a department outside CNR, you must also identify a CNR faculty sponsor in your home department in CNR.

-- Submit your Enrollment Form to the Undergraduate Staff Advisor, in your CNR Research Mentor's Department or if your research mentor is not in CNR, submit your Enrollment Form to your CNR Sponsor's home department by the last day of the third week of the semester in which you plan to enroll in the Honors Program.
+Submit your Enrollment Form to 260 Mulford Hall by the end of the third week of instruction of the semester in which you plan to enroll in the Honors Program.

 SPUR and the Honors Program

 CNR encourages students applying to the Honors Program to apply for SPUR funding as well.
 SPUR (Sponsored Projects for Undergraduate Research) awards CNR student-faculty mentor pairs a research grant for a Student-Initiated project.